 NOTIFIER Emergency Radio Communications Bi-Directional Amplifier (BDA)

-NOTIFIER’s Bi-Directional Amplifier (BDA) System is a signal boosting solution designed to enhance in-building radio frequency (RF) signal coverage for public safety radio.
+NOTIFIER BDA, Bi-Directional Amplifier System, is a signal boosting solution designed to enhance in-building radio frequency (RF) signal coverage for public safety radio.

 Emergency Responders lose communications when radio signals in-building are weakened by structures such as concrete, windows, and metal.
 Staying informed with clear radio transmissions between first responders inside of a building and emergency personnel outside of the building can help prevent injuries and save lives.